dragon.data.zarr.Store

 Exception – If the manager id is not a valid id.

-For each manager, the serialized, base64 encoded FLI of the manager is returned.
+For each manager, a dragon.native.machine.Node object where the manager resides is returned.

 Parameters: